This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Amount of funding

 Award amounts are formula based, calculated from the number of awarded resident full-time equivalents.
-The FY 2023 interim payment rate will be $160,000 per resident FTE.
+The FY 2025 rate is $160,000 per resident FTE.

 Application process